 - Online Seminar (FREE): You can work with CMC staff remotely from your classroom using web conferencing

-- A visit to the CMC ($150): Visit the CMC at 20 St. Joseph Street in Toronto and hold the workshop in our national library and the Chalmers Performance Space
+- A visit to the CMC ($150-250): Visit the CMC at 20 St. Joseph Street in Toronto and hold the workshop in our national library and the Chalmers Performance Space.
+The price will be dependent on the size of the group, duration of the visit, and workshop format.

 - CMC in your classroom ($150): Within Toronto, have the workshop conducted by CMC staff in your school